-3. understand the health attributes of functional foods and critique the claims that they can reduce the risk of common diseases such as cardiovascular disease, cancer, obesity and modify the aging process and mental acuities.
+3. Outline the health attributes of functional foods and critique the claims that they can reduce the risk of common diseases;

-4. understand the global trends with respect to the demand and application of functional foods and critique their role in the food and health industries and society as a whole.
+6. Describe the market trends with respect to the demand and application of functional foods and critique their role in the food and health industries and society as a whole.

 - The Making and Sale of Functional Foods

 - Bioactive Food Components and their function for health

 - Specific functional foods and compounds for: